wobo-gavin/repo0312/docs/psr7.rst

 Streams
 =======

-/* Replaced /* Replaced /* Replaced Guzzle */ */ */ uses PSR-7 stream objects to represent request and response message
+/* Replaced /* Replaced Guzzle */ */ uses PSR-7 stream objects to represent request and response message bodies.
-bodies.
 These stream objects allow you to work with various types of data all using a common interface.